mynamesjack/ml_loo/README.md

-Leave-One-Out classification on a 1d array
+Leave-One-Out classification on a 1d array.

-For an array of K-values, remove 1 value and then calculate the average of the remaining values and then add the removed value back in.
-Repeat n times for each value in the array.
+For each object in the array, we remove it and calculate the treshold of the remaining objects.
+Then we use that treshold to classify the object that we removed.
-Then find the average of the sum of averages for the classifier.
+Each object has a pre-assigned label and we can use the newly assigned label to calculate the error rate.